LucieHammond/GameEngines/README.md

 - Integration Tests
 - EndToEnd Tests

+## Requirements

+- Visual Studio
+- .Net Core (3.0 or higher)
+- Unity (2019.2 or higher)

 ## Setup

-- Build the GameEngines.sln solution before opening the GameEngine.Unity project (so that the dlls could be generated and copied)
+- Execute the setup.bat script (at the root of the project)